🏠 Awaab's Law 2026:See the compliance equipment guide →

 ROI: The Cost of an ILT vs the Cost of an EHO Fine

 For facilities managers evaluating the business case for insect light traps, the numbers make the decision straightforward.
-A commercial ILT costs between £30 and £120 to purchase and approximately 3–8 pence per day to run in electricity (depending on wattage).
+A commercial ILT costs approximately 3–8 pence per day to run in electricity (depending on wattage).
 Annual UV tube replacement adds £10–20 per unit.
 Over a 10-year period, the total cost of ownership for a single commercial ILT — including purchase, electricity, and annual tube replacements — is approximately £200–400.

 £200 – £400